stevenh1293/DealershipProject/README.md

 CarDealer contains the scraped data.

 PBI contains the Power BI model which is in the very early stages.
+In order to view it you will have to click "view raw" to download it.

 Power Automate/Brandon Honda contains a walkthrough of the Power Automate Scrapers.